MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 - **Module Not Found**: Verify all Python packages are installed using the `pip` commands above.
 - **Permission Issues**: If the `keyboard` module requires admin privileges, run VSCode or your terminal as an administrator.
 - **Antivirus Blocking**: If your antivirus flags the script, ensure you’re running it as a `.py` file and not an `.exe`.
 Add an exception to your antivirus if needed.
+- **Conflicts with Natro Macro**: If issues arise when running both tools, check for hotkey conflicts or ensure both are targeting the correct screen areas.
+Adjust hotkeys in the settings tab or script if needed.

 ## Notes
-- Always ensure compliance with Roblox’s ToS when using this tool.
-It is designed to be a passive monitoring tool and does not interact with the game directly.
+- Always ensure compliance with Roblox’s ToS when using this tool or Natro Macro.
+This notifier is designed to be a passive monitoring tool and does not interact with the game directly, making it compatible with Natro Macro’s automation.
 - For further assistance, refer to the script’s credits tab or check the Tesseract and Python package documentation.

 *Last updated: June 14, 2025*